 Search Fred Hutch Extranet

-To protect your and your qualified beneficiaries' right to elect COBRA, please use the following notices and mail or hand-deliver the notices to notify the plan of your COBRA-qualifying event.
+Navia Benefit Solutions administers COBRA for Fred Hutchinson Cancer Center.
+To protect your and your qualified beneficiaries' right to elect COBRA, please refer to the information below about the notification process for your COBRA-qualifying event.

 If the qualifying event is a divorce or legal separation, your notice must include a copy of the decree of divorce or legal separation.
 If your coverage is reduced or eliminated and later a divorce or legal separation occurs, and if you are notifying us that your Plan coverage was reduced or eliminated in anticipation of the divorce of legal separation, your notice must include evidence satisfactory to us that your coverage was reduced or eliminated in anticipation of the divorce or legal separation.